Epilepsy and anxiety: targeting a vicious cycle

 University of Amsterdam, Academic Centre for Dentistry Amsterdam, Department of Social Dentistry and Behavioral Sciences

 Anxiety disorders occur in about 14-25% of people with epilepsy and have an adverse impact on health-related quality life (Johnson, Jones, Seidenberg, & Hermann, 2004).
-You can imagine that the unpredictable and uncontrollable nature of epilepsy may result in anxiety.
-Posttraumatic stress disorder (PTSD) is quite common and has been observed in 37% of adults with epileptic seizures that are hard to control with medication (Rosenberg, Rosenberg, Williamson, & Wolford, 2000).
+You can imagine that the unpredictable and uncontrollable nature of epilepsy may result in anxiety, especially in relation to seizures.

-Both cognitive behavioural therapy (CBT) and eye movement desensitization and reprocessing (EMDR) therapy are first-line treatments for PTSD.
 A recent review of 24 randomized controlled trials of psychological treatments in epilepsy, reported moderate-quality evidence that psychological and self-management interventions improve quality of life and emotional well-being and reduce fatigue in adults with epilepsy (Michaelis et al., 2017).
 Most of these treatments are focused on seizure reduction, whereas the mediating effects of anxiety and stress reduction are often not studied (Novakova, Harris, Ponnusamy, & Reuber, 2013).
-EMDR therapy has been found to significantly reduce the symptoms of PTSD, depression, anxiety, and subjective distress in PTSD patients and paediatric epilepsy (Chen et al., 2014; Dautovic, de Roos, van Rood, Dommerholt, & Rodenburg, 2016).
-To our knowledge, there are no randomized controlled studies comparing the efficacy and efficiency of CBT and EMDR therapy in treating anxiety in adults with epilepsy.
+Furthermore, eye movement desensitization and reprocessing (EMDR) therapy has not yet been studied as a treatment for relieving anxiety in adults with epilepsy, but may be a very promising tool.
+In a case series study of seizure-related anxiety in five children with epilepsy, EMDR therapy appeared to be a potentially successful, quick and safe psychological treatment for relieving anxiety (Chen et al., 2014; Dautovic, de Roos, van Rood, Dommerholt, & Rodenburg, 2016).

 Beyenburg, S., Mitchell, A.J., Schmidt, D., Elger, C.E., & Reuber, M. (2005).
 Anxiety in patients with epilepsy: systematic review and suggestions for clinical management.
 Epilepsy Behav, 7(2), 161-171. doi:10.1016/j.yebeh.2005.05.014